 Bunion Pain Relief and Recovery

 Bunion corrector sleeves provide three main functions:

-- Straighten – Bunion correctors realign your MTP joint into its natural position.
-They straighten your big toe and alleviate pressure.
-This improves balance and enables you to walk, run or any engage in any other activity.
+- Straighten – Bunion correctors can help realign your MTP joint into its natural position.
+They work to straighten your big toe and alleviate pressure.
+This can improve balance and help you to walk, run or any engage in other activities.

 - Rehabilitate – The misalignment of your toes causes tension all throughout your foot and leg.
-Bunion correctors help relieve that tension and prevent your pain from getting worse.
+Bunion correctors help relieve that tension and can hopefully prevent your pain from getting worse.

-Bunion correctors will not permanently fix your condition, but they will help greatly to reduce pain.
+Bunion correctors will not permanently fix your condition, but they can help to reduce friction and pain.

 - Foot Deformity